repjackson/wateringhole/notes.md

 my thoughts
-    love game concept, everything you do is for a purpose, thus has value, thus should be rewarded/incentivized transaction goal is p2p, start with b2p, ie, get points (going to event, adding post) cash in with local business business can provide coupon for people with certain tag points
+    love game concept, everything you do is for a purpose, thus has value, thus should be rewarded/incentivized transaction goal is p2p, start with b2p, ie, get points (going to event, adding post) cash in with local business business can provide coupon for member with certain tag points

     structure idea
         add post, each upvote gets points